Godrej Agrovet

-Godrej Agrovet Limited is an Indian company which operates in the animal feed and agribusiness sectors.
-Godrej Agrovet's chairman is Nadir Godrej.
-The company's subsidiary, Astec LifeSciences, manufactures agrochemicals.
+Godrej Agrovet Limited is an Indian agribusiness company engaged in the animal feed and agribusiness sectors.
+It is part of the Godrej Group and is chaired by Nadir Godrej.

-Business lines
+The company’s subsidiary, Astec LifeSciences, is involved in the manufacture of agrochemicals and active ingredients.

+Operations

 Animal feed

-The company is one of the biggest players in the animal feed business in India, producing over 15,00,000 tons/year of animal feed and nutrition products.
-Their products service the dairy cattle, broiler chicken, layer chicken and aquaculture sectors.
-The major manufacturing facilities are:
+The company operates in the animal feed segment, manufacturing compound feed and nutrition products for dairy cattle, broiler chicken, layer chicken and aquaculture.